GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/jobset/README.md

-# Examples using Jobset APIs
+# JobSet API Examples

-There are two set of examples in this folder showing how to configure and run training workloads with **JobSet** and **Kueue** APIs.
+This folder contains two sets of examples that demonstrate how to configure and execute training workloads using  the JobSet and Kueue APIs.

-- [`TPU Hello World`](tpu_hello_world/) shows examples of experimenting with different data and model parallelism strategies  in single slice and multislice TPU configurations.
+- THe [`TPU Hello World`](tpu_hello_world/) folder  offers examples for exploring different data and model parallelism strategies in both single-slice and multi-slice TPU configurations.
 - The [MaxText](maxtext/) section provides examples of both single-slice and multi-slice pre-training for a MaxText model with 6.5 billion parameters.

 We utilize [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) to streamline the customization of JobSet resource YAML definitions.